 Diminished employer brand

 The reputation of being a revolving-door employer won’t attract job seekers.
-If anything, your open roles will draw in low-quality candidates — individuals who aren’t interested in a long-term position or don’t care about making a significant impact.
+If anything, your open roles will draw in low-quality candidates — individuals who aren’t interested in a long-term position or who don’t care about making a significant impact.
 These employees can demotivate others and drive more new hires out the door shortly after they arrive.

 Turnover is cyclical.
-As mentioned above, an employee’s departure impacts the company culture and workload of their teammates.
-Overworked, unengaged employees are more susceptible to employee burnout which generally leads to additional turnover.
+As mentioned above, an employee’s departure impacts the company culture and the workload of their teammates.
+Overworked, unengaged employees are more susceptible to burnout which generally leads to additional turnover.
 Regardless of industry and company, some turnover will always be par for the course, but preventing subsequent employee separations is crucial.

-Factors of High Turnover
+Factors of High Employee Turnover